-The South is many geographical regions: a coastal plain along the Atlantic Ocean and the Gulf of Mexico, the red-soiled Piedmont, the high mountains of

-North Carolina and Tennessee, and a variety of bluffs, flood plains, and delta river basins.
+The South comprises many geographical regions: a coastal plain along the Atlantic Ocean and the Gulf of Mexico, the red-soiled Piedmont, the high mountains of North Carolina and Tennessee, and a variety of bluffs, flood plains, and delta river basins.
 If there is a pattern here, it is that flat plains fall away to a coast or river that accommodated an "Old South" plantation culture in Black Belt counties of agriculture and slavery, while elevated interior regions were home to poorer farming practices, manufacturing ventures, "Cracker" whites, urban centers, and the "New South."
 Birmingham, Atlanta, and Charlotte are "New South" urban areas along interstate highways with green grass suburbs, while Montgomery, Charleston, and New Orleans are rich in the rural, plantation life of the "Old South" tradition.

-The geography created an agrarian economy, which was labor intensive.
+The geography created a rural agrarian economy, which was labor intensive.
 Productive agricultural lands, tropical summer temperatures, and the right amount of rainfall during the growing season defined the boundaries of southern life.
-In his Notes on Virginia, Thomas Jefferson wrote that agricultural workers were "the chosen people of God."
+In his "Notes on Virginia," Thomas Jefferson wrote that agricultural workers were "the chosen people of God."
 "Among the farm laborers," he said, "God was able to keep alive that sacred fire which otherwise might escape the face of the earth."
 For white Southerners the farm was the native habitat of the family that allowed independence from corporations and government.
 The suspicion in the South among whites was that northern capitalists would undermine farmers and small traders, effectively ending the "Southern Way of Life."
+"The conclusion of the whole matter," wrote Clarence Poe in Farm Life, "is that the final goal of agricultural progress is simply the development of a richer and finer rural and moral culture."

-The primacy of land ownership became part of the southern mindset that kept residents from living under the economic rainbow enjoyed by the rest of the nation.
+The primacy of land ownership became part of the southern mind-set that kept residents from living under the economic rainbow enjoyed by the rest of the nation.
 Relatively few Southerners lived in cities, and the South had no way of developing a complex economy.
 Ben Robertson's record of life on a cotton farm in upstate South Carolina is typical.
-He describes his grandfather's belief, "that eventually the United States would come back to the South for the key to its culture . . . [and] that was why he always pleaded with us never to mortgage the land . . .
-We could hold on as long as we owned our land."
-An agricultural miracle never came, and the economy of the region had to change to other endeavors.
+He describes his grandfather's belief "that eventually the United States would come back to the South for the key to its culture . . . [and] that was why he always pleaded with us never to mortgage the land. . . .
+We could hold on as long as we owned our land."32 An agricultural miracle never came, and the economy of the region had to change to other endeavors.

 African Americans were locked in racial segregation in counties ruled by white elites, but they had a similar affinity for the land.
-Ralph David Abernathy, who would become a lion in the civil rights movement, grew up as the son of a landowning farmer in Depression Alabama.
-"My father," he wrote in his biography And the Walls Came Tumbling Down, "was, after all, a respected farmer in a part of the country where farming was the most respected of all vocations . . . we never wanted for life's necessities."
-A social structure once dominated by white landowners and planters supervising a subservient black race later became, in the words of Janice Holt Giles, "Forty Acres and No Mule."
+Ralph David Abernathy, who would become a lion in the civil rights movement, grew up as the son of a landowning farmer during the Depression in Alabama.
+"My father," he wrote in his biography And the Walls Came Tumbling Down, "was, after all, a respected farmer in a part of the country where farming was the most respected of all vocations . . . we never wanted for life's necessities."33 A social structure once dominated by white landowners and planters supervising a subservient black race later became, in the words of Janice Holt Giles, "Forty Acres and No Mule."34